Alheimsins/chess-steg-cli/README.md

 # chess-steg-cli

-This is a cli that uses the awesome work by [James Stanley](https://github.com/jes)
+This is a cli that uses chess-steg, the awesome work by [James Stanley](https://github.com/jes)

 [chess-steg](https://github.com/jes/chess-steg) is a tool to encode/decode short messages as chess games.